craftingcity/RollHighOrDie/Character Rules/Defenses.md

 A character's Defenses are the mechanical estimates of their ability to refuse or withstand damage from opponents using genuine harm against them.

 ## Reactive Defenses
 Your three Reactive Defenses are the first line of defense against any harmful effect, including enemy attacks.
 These three are Reflex, Will, and Fortitude.
+These values are directly related to a character's [[Ability Scores]] and Combat [[Skills]]

 #### Reflex
 Your character's Reflex is their ability to completely out-maneuver a direct physical attack.